apache/couchdb/src/docs/src/api/ddoc/views.rst

 - A document in the database has been updated.

 View indexes are rebuilt entirely when the view definition changes.
-To achieve this, a 'fingerprint' of the view definition is created when the design document is updated.
+To achieve this, a ``fingerprint`` of the view definition is created when the design document is updated.
 If the fingerprint changes, then the view indexes are entirely rebuilt.
 This ensures that changes to the view definitions are reflected in the view indexes.